 “Your friend is dead,” she said.

-“Come on in,” he said.
+“Come on in,” he said, backing away from the open door.

 “I don’t suppose there’s any kind of estate …?” she said.